alphago1900/guestbookDapp/README.md

 ### Lisk Guestbook

-With the Lisk Guestbook you can immortalize yourself in a sidechain of Lisk.
-You can use this dapp for testing purposes.
+With the Lisk Guestbook you can immortalize yourself onto a Lisk sidechain.
+Please note, this dapp is for testing purposes only.

 ### Guide

 Simply insert your passphrase (optional) and a text into the input fields and press on Submit.
-Then you have to wait 10 seconds and the text will appear below the line.
+Then wait 10 seconds and the text will appear below the line.

-- Character maximum is 1000!
+- Maximum number of characters is 1000.

-- You can only view the last 20 entries below.
+- Entry listing is restricted to 20 entries at a time.

 - The entries get reloaded every 10 seconds.

-- If you don't insert a passphrase it will use "guestbook" as the standard passphrase.
+- Entering a passphrase is optional and will default to "guestbook".

-- The fee for an entry is 0 LISK.
-This guestbook is for testing purposes only.
+- Transaction fee is 0 LISK (for testing purposes only).

-### Troubleshoot
+### Support

-If there are problems, please come to https://lisk.chat/ and ask for @max!
+If you encounter any problems using this dapp, please either [submit an issue](https://github.com/MaxKK/guestbookDapp/issues/new) or head on over to https://lisk.chat/ and ask for @max!

-Thank you.

 ### License